Oriinga/RL-Assignment/README.md

 ```

 ### Results Visualization
-Training results for each model configuration can be found in the `PPO_reward_images` directory:
+Training results for each model configuration can be found in the `PPO_reward_images`  or `DQN_reward_images` directory.
-- `baseline.png`: Performance visualization for the baseline model
-- `improvement_1.png`: Results for the first improvement iteration
-- `improvement_2.png`: Results for the second improvement iteration

 ## Important Notes
 - When loading a pre-trained model, ensure that the environment configuration exactly matches the original training parameters
-- The Improvement 2 model uses specific hyperparameters that must be maintained for proper functionality
+- The PPO Improvement 2 model uses specific hyperparameters that must be maintained for proper functionality
 - Training visualizations are stored separately for each model variant for comparison purposes